Gas Leaf Blower Ban in US States and Cities

 • Goodyear: The city has implemented specific codes to regulate the use of leaf blowers to ensure compliance with environmental standards.

-• Phoenix: The Maricopa Leaf Blower Restriction Ordinance limits the use of leaf blowers on high pollution days.
+• Phoenix: The Maricopa Leaf Blower Restriction Ordinance limits the use of leaf blowers on high-pollution days.

 Arkansas